Phystesting/cwtoken/README.md

 Example:

     def example_function(client):
         query = client.table("example_table")
         data = query.fetch()
         return data

     backend = CWBackend(
         client,
-    exaample_endpoint=(example_function, 300)
+        example_endpoint=(example_function, 300)
     )
     backend.run()

 Endpoints:

 - /example_endpoint  -> returns output of example_function
-- /overview  -> returns a combined json of all endpoints
+- /overview          -> returns a combined JSON of all endpoints

+---

 CLI Functions
 -------------

 ### test_connection()
 Pings the API server to check if it's reachable.

-Can be run from the CLI:
+Run from CLI:

     cwtoken test

 ### cwtoken gui
 Launches the graphical interface for building and executing queries.

-Run it from the CLI like this:
+Run from CLI:

     cwtoken gui

+---

 Notes on Usage
 --------------

 - Queries are always linked to a client.
 - Method chaining is supported for the query object.
+- Both Query and RawQuery store the **last response** in `.response`, accessible via `.last_response()`.
+- `.get_endpoints()` discovers all available PostgREST tables.
+- `.get_columns()` checks an endpoint for available column names.
+- `.compose_url()` lets you debug or log the full query string before execution.
-- Both query and RawQuery return pandas.DataFrame on .fetch().
+- Both Query and RawQuery can return results as pandas.DataFrame for analysis or dict/JSON for raw usage.
-- RawQuery can be used for fully constructed URLs without using the query builder.